paul-wolf/strgen/README.txt

 ----------

-When using the ``unique=True`` flag in the ``render_list()`` method, it's possible the generator cannot possibly produce the required number of unique strings.
+When using the ``unique=True`` flag in the ``render_list()`` method, it’s possible the generator cannot possibly produce the required number of unique strings.
 For instance:

 ::